rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Desktop Editors/Get Started/Overview/index.md

 ## What’s new

 ONLYOFFICE Desktop Editors Api is constantly updated.
-To stay up to date with our new features and enhancements, visit the [Changelog](/desktop/changelog) section.
+To stay up to date with our new features and enhancements, visit the [Changelog](../../More%20Information/Changelog/index.md) section.

-## Get help

-If you have any questions about ONLYOFFICE Desktop Editors, try to find them in the [FAQ](/desktop/faq) section first.

-You can request a feature or report a bug by posting an issue on [GitHub](https://github.com/ONLYOFFICE/DesktopEditors/issues).

-You can also ask our developers on [ONLYOFFICE forum](https://forum.onlyoffice.com/c/desktop-editors/35) (registration required).